-sharing one easy potato curry recipe which is made with tomatoes, ginger, spices and of course potatoes. the recipe is also no onion no garlic. you just need to boil or steam the potatoes. once the potatoes are done, making the curry is very easy.
+sharing one easy potato curry recipe which is made with tomatoes, ginger, spices and of course potatoes. the recipe is also no onion no garlic. you just need to boil or steam the potatoes. once the potatoes are done, making the gravy is very easy.

 ‘rasedar‘ means having a slightly thin consistency in the curry or gravy and of course ‘aloo’ means potatoes. in north india, specially uttar pradesh one will find many small joints or eateries where aloo rasedar is served with pooris or kachoris. this popular combo is also served at the railway stations there.

 aloo rasedar can be made without tomatoes too. i have already shared a similar no onion no garlic aloo recipe sans tomatoes – mathura ke dubki wale aloo. few more potato gravy recipes which you can make at times are:

 aloo rasedar is mostly served with pooris and makes for a filling breakfast or brunch. ideal for weekend breakfast 🙂

 in fact, an aloo or potato based curry (dry or gravy) with pooris is popular all over india. each region and state have their own take on aloo sabzi. the breakfast of aloo poori is so common that even during my travels in the northern regions as well as in western india, i have seen aloo sabzi/bhaji and poori served on the highway joints or dhabas. and yes the taste and consistency differs always as there are thousands of variations.

 at home the humble potato gets added to every veggies like cauliflower, peas, capsicum, french beans, radish pods and aubergines. thats a punju household for you where only the aloo is eaten and the rest of the veggies are left behind. no amount of nutritional counselling helps when it comes to matters of taste 🙂

 if you are looking for more potato gravy recipes then do check: